String: Plumb bob

+Textiles, clothing, and household uses

 Cloth

 A textile or cloth is a flexible material consisting of a network of natural or artificial fibres (yarn or thread).
 Yarn is produced by spinning raw fibres of wool, flax, cotton, or other material to produce long strands.
 Textiles are formed by weaving, knitting, crocheting, knotting, or felting.

 Clothes line

 A clothes line or washing line is any type of rope, cord, or twine that has been stretched between two points (e.g. two sticks), outside or indoors, above the level of the ground.
 Clothing that has recently been washed is hung along the line to dry, using clothes pegs or clothespins.
 Washing lines are attached either from a post or a wall, and are frequently located in back gardens, or on balconies.
 Longer washing lines often have props holding up sections in the middle due to the weight of the usually wet clothing.

+Clothing

+In addition to the use of cloth made from strings in the construction of clothing, certain articles of clothing may employ strings in other ways.

+For example, a drawstring is used to "draw" (gather, or shorten) fabric or other material.
+Ends of a drawstring are often terminated with a sheath called an aglet, and may be tied to hold the drawstring in place (and simultaneously close an opening).
+Alternatively, it may be kept drawn using a cordlock.
+Typically, the drawstring is loose when not being used and tightened when needed during use.
+A drawstring may be threaded through a hem or casing (a continuous tube of material) or laced through holes, which may be lined with eyelets.
+A shoelace is a drawstring that may also be laced through loops attached to the material, in the same way that belt loops are.

+A string bikini is a scantier and more revealing version of the bikini, deriving its name from the string characteristics of its design.
+One of the most popular variations of bikinis, it consists of two triangular shaped pieces connected at the groin but not at the sides, where a thin "string" wraps around the waist connecting the two parts.
+String bikini tops are similar and are tied in place by the attached "string" pieces.
+String pieces can either be continuous or tied.
+A string bikini bottom can have minimal to a maximum coverage of a woman's backside.
+The term string bikini first came into use in 1974.
+There is an urban myth that the Brazilian fashion model Rose di Primo created the first string bikini when she had to sew one with insufficient fabric available to her for a photo shoot.